openresty/lua-resty-memcached/README.markdown

 get
 ---
 `syntax: value, flags, err = memc:get(key)`
+`syntax: results, err = memc:get(keys)`

-Get a single entry in the memcached server via a key.
+Get a single entry or multiple entries in the memcached server via a single key or a talbe of keys.

+Let us first discuss the case When the key is a single string.

-If the entry is found and no error happens, value and flags will be returned accordingly.
+The key's value and associated flags value will be returned if the entry is found and no error happens.

 In case of errors, `nil` values will be turned for `value` and `flags` and a 3rd (string) value will also be returned for describing the error.

-If the entry is not found, then two `nil` values will be returned.
+If the entry is not found, then three `nil` values will be returned.

+Then let us discuss the case when the a Lua table of multiple keys are provided.

+In this case, a Lua table holding the key-result pairs will be always returned in case of success.
+Each value corresponding each key in the table is also a table holding two values, the key's value and the key's flags.
+If a key does not exist, then there is no responding entries in the `results` table.

+In case of errors, `nil` will be returned, and the second return value will be a string describing the error.

 flush_all
 ---------